designstem/projects/algorithms/index.md

 * Which design objects link to algorithms?
 * Why do we need algorithms?
 * How do algorithms make our lives easier?
-* What can be alternative to the design objects created with the help of algorithms?
+* What can be an alternative to the design objects created with the help of algorithms?
 * Why do we need computers?
 * What do design and algorithms have something in common?